 Erasmus Pride has been around since 2011.
 We started as a network for students and employees of the Erasmus University Rotterdam.
 In 2020, we became an official association.
 If you're curious about how that went, you can check our news page.

-That made us the LGBTQ+-student association of Rotterdam.
-Once every two weeks, we host a social drink and throughout the year we organise an abundance of activities, like LGBTQ+-pub crawls, parties, movie nights, guest lectures and many more!
+That made us the LGBTQ+ student association of Rotterdam.
+Once every two weeks, we host a social drink and throughout the year we organize an abundance of activities, like LGBTQ+ pub crawls, parties, movie nights, guest lectures and many more!
 The highlight of our year is the Rotterdam Pride in September, a week filled with the best events you don't want to miss.

 So if you join Erasmus Pride, we make sure you'll have plenty of opportunities to have fun and relax.
 Next to that, we make sure, off and on campus, that you are feeling safe and your rights are being protected.
 We are a community and we got your back!

 One of our members, Timothy Bos, gave an interview about Erasmus Pride, which you can check here: